RajeshAndra/Flower-Image-Generation-Using-Diffusion/ReadMe.md

 The model is trained on the **Oxford Flower Dataset**, which contains over 8,000 flower images categorized into 102 classes.
 You can download the dataset from the official website:
 [Oxford Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/)

-Once downloaded, place the dataset in the `/data` directory.

 ## Model Architecture

 The diffusion model utilizes a **U-Net architecture** designed for image generation tasks.
 Key components of the architecture include: